Mitigating barren plateaus of variational quantum eigensolvers

-One common paradigm to design quantum solutions using NISQ devices is the variational quantum algorithms (VQAs) ~\cite{cerezo2021variational,Bharti2021,Endo2020}.
-VQAs are promising to deliver applications in many important topics including ground state preparation~\cite{peruzzo2014variational, cao2019quantum, mcardle2020quantum}, quantum data compression~\cite{Romero2017,Wang2020d}, machine learning~\cite{Cong2018,Li2021-classifier,Schuld2021,Li2021,Caro2021,Farhi2018}, and combinatorial optimization~\cite{farhi2014quantum,Zhou2018b}.
+One common paradigm for designing quantum solutions using NISQ devices is variational quantum algorithms (VQAs) ~\cite{cerezo2021variational,Bharti2021,Endo2020}.
+VQAs are promising to deliver applications in many important topics, including ground state preparation~\cite{peruzzo2014variational, cao2019quantum, mcardle2020quantum}, quantum data compression~\cite{Romero2017,Wang2020d}, machine learning~\cite{Cong2018,Li2021-classifier,Schuld2021,li2021vsql,Caro2021,Farhi2018}, and combinatorial optimization~\cite{farhi2014quantum,Zhou2018b}.
 Combining the advantages of classical computers and quantum devices, VQAs adopt parameterized quantum circuits (PQCs, also known as ansatzes)~\cite{benedetti2019parameterized} and utilize classical computers to optimize the parameters to minimize the cost functions that are designed for solving target problems.

 Among the numerous VQAs, the variational quantum eigensolver (VQE) for ground state estimation is a central one of both practical and theoretical interests.
-For VQE, one common approach is to utilize fixed structure ansatzes, such as the hardware-efficient ansatz (HEA)~\cite{kandala2017hardware} and the unitary coupled cluster (UCC) ansatz~\cite{hoffmann1988unitary, mcardle2020quantum, lee2018generalized}, which require a large depth to achieve high accuracy when the problem scale is large.
+For VQE, one common approach is to utilize fixed structure ansatzes, such as the hardware-efficient ansatz~\cite{kandala2017hardware} and the unitary coupled cluster ansatz~\cite{hoffmann1988unitary, mcardle2020quantum, lee2018generalized}, which require a large depth to achieve high accuracy when the problem scale is large.
 On the other hand, there are adaptive structure ansatzes~\cite{grimsley2019adaptive, tang2021qubit,ryabinkin2019iterative,Bharti2021a,Grimsley2022}, which usually suffer from relatively high costs of both quantum and classical resources.